heathhenley/AOC/2024/README.md

 EDIT: added an ocaml version after getting a better understanding of the recursive solution - used a hashtable for the memo

+### Day 12
+The first part was counting the areas and perimeters of regions in a grid.
+It was straightforward.
+The second part was a minor change that asked for the number of sides of the region instead of the perimeter, which was much trickier to get right.
+I didn't complete it at open this time - had to put it down and go to bed.
+I was trying to detect edges along both directions and then use that to count the sides, but I ended up just counting the number of corners instead.